sybertuk/test_app/README.md

     ansible-playbook -i hosts web_app_docker.yml

+## Testing the installation

+    Ater installing, you can find the web application running on 80 port on each provisioned host.
+    URL for host 192.168.0.1 will be: http://192.168.0.1

 # Tips
 NOTE: 	Once the playbook 'web_app_docker.yml' was run one time for the host at least you can delete ssh and sudo password from hosts file since rsa key was installed to remote host.
 For example: